Introduction to Biology (C190)

 5.

-• The study of large living things.
+• The science/study of life and of living organisms.

 Explanation